 Extra Room Self Storage recently opened a new facility in North Charleston, S.C., it’s third in the state.
 The three-story facility at 8911 University Blvd. comprises 105,000 square feet of climate-controlled space.
 It also contains outdoor vehicle storage.
 Locally owned and operated, Extra Room also operates facilities on Pawleys Island and Myrtle Beach, S.C.

-Hampshire Real Estate Cos., a private real estate investment firm and self-storage operator, intends to convert a former Sam’s Club location in Syracuse, N.Y. to self-storage.
-The 139,390-square-foot building at 2649 Erie Blvd.
+Hampshire Real Estate Cos., a private real estate investment firm and self-storage operator, and investment partner Circle Squared Alternative Investments plan to convert a former 135,000-square-foot Sam’s Club in Syracuse, N.Y., to self-storage.
+The building at 2649 Erie Blvd.
 E. sits on 14.3 acres.
-If approved, the facility would be managed by self-storage real estate investment trust CubeSmart.
+Once complete, it’ll contain 860 storage units and be managed by self-storage real estate investment trust CubeSmart.

 Founded in 1976 and headquartered in Morristown, N.J., Hampshire has a diversified investment platform that includes self-storage, industrial, medical, office and retail properties primarily in Northern New Jersey.
 It has several development projects underway behind $239 million in investment.
 The company is targeting multiple projects with an aggregate value of $243 million.